cerner/fhir.cerner.com/content/soarian/r4/base/entities/organization.md

 ## Retrieve by ID

-List an individual Organization resource by its ID:
+List an individual Organization resource by its id:

     GET /Organization/:id